 How Does Loan Principal Payments Differ from Interest Payments?

-Choosing a lender offering the lowest interest rate may not necessarily be cheaper overall.
+Choosing a financial institution offering the lowest interest rate may not necessarily be cheaper overall.
 That is because you also need to factor in all other loan-associated expenses.
 A term that you must have seen is APR (annual percentage rate).
 APR is a more realistic representation of the costs incurred in borrowing money because it combines interest and all other fees.

 How Do You Account for Loan Principal Balance?